FiratUniversity-IJDP-SoftEng/algorithms-and-programming-ii-semester-capstone-project-AYLIN-P-SAATLOU/README_TemplateForYou.md

 ## Live Demo

-A live demo of this application is available at: [Insert Streamlit Cloud URL here]
+A live demo of this application is available at: http://localhost:8501/

 ## Limitations and Future Improvements